purpleclay/dagger-cli/README.md

 # dagger-cli

-Packages the Dagger CLI into a Docker Image for use within your CI
+Packages the Dagger CLI into a Docker Image for use within your CI.